austinjones/tab-rs/README.md

 tab --install starship
 ```

-You can optionally set a prompt order in `~/.config/starship.toml`.
+You can also put the current tab before the directory in `~/.config/starship.toml`.
 This is how I've configured my own shell:
 ```
-prompt_order = ["custom.tab", "directory", "git_branch", "cmd_duration", "line_break", "character"]
+format = "${custom.tab} $all"
 ```

 **(Other)**